softprops/lesst/README.md

 Compile will implicitly resolve an instance of this for type `T` when compiling less sources.

-### Compilation results

-The compilation results in a `scala.Either[CompilationError, StyleSheet]` which provides access the compiled css and a list of file imports included in the StyleSheet or a CompilationError containing information about what happened and where.

 ### Compile options

 You can optionally minify the generated css if you like "skinny" output.
 The default is to not minify output.